kensyo/nvim-scrlbkun/README.md

         enable = true,

-        -- The component is drawn at these events. draw_events = {"WinScrolled", "BufEnter", "FocusGained"},
+        -- The component is drawn at these events.
+        -- As with Hide_events, the specification {event_name, patterns}
+        -- can also be used.
+        draw_events = {"WinScrolled", "BufEnter", "FocusGained"},

         -- The component is drawn on all the windows in the current tabpage -- at these events.
-But if single_window is set to true, draw_events_tab -- is treated exactly the same as draw_events. draw_events_tab = {"VimResized", "TabEnter"},
+But if single_window is set to true, draw_events_tab -- is treated exactly the same as draw_events.
+        -- As with Hide_events, the specification {event_name, patterns}
+        -- can also be used.
+        draw_events_tab = {"VimResized", "TabEnter"},

         -- When components overlap, the one with the higher priority is drawn.